2026 Conference Events

 All posters must be sized at 24” x 36” (either landscape or portrait orientation)

 We ask that you follow the poster sizing guidelines as that will be the size of the poster boards we will provide to the attendees.
-If you cannot meet the sizing requirements please email us, we will most likely request you bring your own backboard for your poster.
+If you cannot meet the sizing requirements, then please bring your own backboard for your poster.
 All pins and tape to hang up your posters will be provided, as well as a storage room.
 Poster set ups will occur on Saturday.

 Lucid Communication Challenge